ELPC 30 years celebration

 Clean Air

-Air Quality Monitoring Report Hyde Park
+Air Quality Monitoring Neighborhood Reports

 Air pollution is a serious threat to the residents of Chicago, but pollution levels can vary by neighborhood and even block-to-block.
 To understand airborne particulate matter pollution at the local level, ELPC and community partners are conducting an air quality monitoring program to better understand neighborhood particulate matter concentrations.